Go Ad-Free

 Do Cancer Drug Approvals Create Confidence in the FDA?

-FDA has also used accelerated approval for cancer drugs.
+FDA has used accelerated approval for cancer drugs.
 A number of drugs have been approved based on their ability to shrink tumors.
 That seems like a good thing, but it doesn’t ensure a longer, healthier life.

 A commentary in JAMA Internal Medicine (May 28, 2019) noted: